bakshiabhi/bakshiabhi/README.md

 - 💬 Ask me about Project and test management
 - 📫 How to reach me: bakshiabhi@gmail.com
 - 😄 Pronouns: yeah
-- ⚡ Fun fact:I love to plau cricket and learn to code -->
+- ⚡ Fun fact:I love to play cricket and learn to code -->